Conceptual dependency

 A set of conceptual transitions then act on this representation, e.g. an ATRANS is used to represent a transfer such as "give" or "take" while a PTRANS is used to act on locations such as "move" or "go".
 An MTRANS represents mental acts such as "tell", etc.

+Example

 A sentence such as "John gave a book to Mary" is then represented as the action of an ATRANS on two real world objects, John and Mary.